Augustus

 borders.
 No need to push beyond that.

-legionaries and auxiliaries: not a terribley great burden to support!
+legionaries and auxiliaries: not a terribly great burden to

-Also helpful in ensuring stablility was Augustus’ creation of the
+Also helpful in ensuring stabilility was Augustus’ creation of

 praetorian